Cthompsonlbi/Mapping_Earthquakes/README.md

 ## Results:

 The result is a visually appealing webpage with nice functionality.
 It is user friendly and inviting and has the look and feel of well thought out and designed webpage.
-It allows the user to interact with the webpage to modify the type of map and the information that overlays these mmaps.
+It allows the user to interact with the webpage to modify the type of map and the information that overlays these maps.
 It delivers upon all of Basil and Sadhana's request and requirements.

 ## Summary:
-This was an interesting project and I learned a lot.
+This was an interesting project, and I learned a lot.
 I see many opportunities to use what I learned from this project with my current position at my company in my current role.

 Something that I saw would be an interesting add-on to this project would be the addition of a GeoJSON layer for volcanoes.
-Agreed, that volcanoes do not fall in the focus of this project, which has it's focus on earthquakes but, it would be interesting to see this correlation.
+Agreed, that volcanoes do not fall in the focus of this project, which has its focus on earthquakes but, it would be interesting to see this correlation.
 Perhaps it is something that I could circle back after bootcamp and try out myself.